bernardoosthuizen/bernardoosthuizen/README.md

 ### Hi there 👋

 I’m Bernie, currently a computer science student at the University of London.
 After a successful career in aviation, I am excited to pivot my career into tech.
-I am curious about all things blockchain, cloud and artificial intelligence.
+I am curious about all things web, cloud and artificial intelligence.
 I would love to connect!
 <br />